IQSS/dataverse-frontend/README.md

 > #### Share Collection and Dataset feature
 >
 > Links to share a collection or a dataset via LinkedIn, X or Facebook will now open in a new tab instead of a popup.
+>
+> #### Dataverses are Called Collections
+>
+> While JSF refers to "Dataverses" (sometimes called "sub-dataverses" or child dataverses by the Dataverse community), the SPA calls them "Collections".

 </details>